HR5062 - Resourcing, Retaining and Motivating Talent (2018/19)

 2. Securing high levels of retention and employee engagement in a range of organisational settings.

-The module is assessed by one single piece of written coursework of 3,500 words.
+The module is assessed by two pieces of work.

 Armstrong, M. and Taylor, S. (2017) Armstrong’s Handbook of Human Resource Management Practice.
 London: Kogan Page